tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 First off, create a new AWS account; you can use the Basic (Free) plan for most of your needs.
 As of November 5th 2020, the [free usage tier](https://aws.amazon.com/lambda/pricing/) includes 1M free requests per month and 400,000 GB-seconds of compute time per month, which should be more than enough for hobby uses.

 In AWS there are two types of users, 'root' users which can access all resources, as well as IAM users for which permissions have to be handed out manually.
 I *strongly suggest* taking the time to [set up IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
-It can be done from either the web console or the terminal, limits the potential for accidental costs, can be much easier to clean up their resources, and is generally a good security practice.
+It can be done from either the web console or the terminal, limits the potential for accidental costs, makes cleaning up resources easier, and is generally a good security practice.

 In any case, after you've decided on which user you will be using (either the root AWS user or an IAM user), you'll need to set up the `aws-cli`.
-First off, install the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and generate an [access key](https://console.aws.amazon.com/iam/home#/security_credentials$access_key).
+Install the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and generate an [access key](https://console.aws.amazon.com/iam/home#/security_credentials$access_key).

-Afterwards, [create a *named profile*](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) that the aws-cli will use.
+Afterwards, [create the *named profile*](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) that the aws-cli will be using.
 This can be used to switch between multiple users at the same time.
 At the end you should have the following files under your `~/.aws` directory.
 ```
 # ~/.aws/credentials
 [my-profile-name]